easifem-fortran/easifem-fortran.github.io/docs/docs-api/CSRSparsity/GetNNZ.md

     INTEGER(I4B) :: Ans(3)
   END FUNCTION GetNNZ
 END INTERFACE
 ```

-This function can return number of nonzeros in upper triangular, lowertriangular, diagonal part of the sparse matrix.
+This function can return number of non-zeros in upper triangular, lower-triangular, diagonal part of the sparse matrix.

 - ans(1) nnz in U.
 - ans(2) nnz in L.